Shoshana Zuboff: Non-academic work

 In addition to her academic work, Zuboff brought her ideas to many commercial and public/private ventures through her public speaking as well as her direct involvement in key projects, particularly in social housing, health care, education, and elder care.

 Zuboff also became a business columnist, developing and disseminating new concepts from The Support Economy.
 From 2003 to 2005, Zuboff published her ideas in her monthly column "Evolving", published in the magazine Fast Company.
 From 2007 through 2009, she was a featured columnist for Business Week.

-From 2013 to 2016, Zuboff was a frequent contributor to the Frankfurter Allgemeine Zeitung, where essays drawn from her emerging work on surveillance capitalism were published in German and English.
+From 2013 to 2016, Zuboff was a frequent contributor to the Frankfurter Allgemeine Zeitung (FAZ), where essays drawn from her emerging work on surveillance capitalism were published in German and English.
 In 2019, Zuboff further developed her critique of the social, political and economic impacts of digital technologies in The Age of Surveillance Capitalism.

-On 25 September 2020, Zuboff was named as one of the 25 members of the Real Facebook Oversight Board, an independent monitoring group over Facebook.
+On September 25, 2020, Zuboff was named as one of the 25 members of the Real Facebook Oversight Board, an independent monitoring group over Facebook.

+Awards

+Zuboff was the recipient of the 2019 Axel Springer Award.

+In 2024, she was awarded an Honorary degree from the McGill University Faculty of Engineering.